Tirathaba rufivena: Ecology and attack

-The larvae is an agricultural pest that feeds on Cocos nucifera, Nypa fruticans, Elaeis guineensis, Musa species, and Phaseolus species.
+The larvae are an agricultural pest that feeds on Cocos nucifera, Nypa fruticans, Elaeis guineensis, Musa species, and Phaseolus species.
 Usually the caterpillar attacks male flowers where infestation causes abortion of young and results in underdeveloped fruits.
 A severe attack can wilt the plant and delay plant development.
 They are not borers, and only show external feeding.

 Control

 Biological control is the most effective method of controlling both larval and egg stages.
 Many different strains of parasites and pathogens are used.
 The pathogens such as Beauveria bassiana, and Metarhizium anisopliae are also used in many regions.
 An ichneumonid Venturia palmaris are experimented in Malaysia, where they attack larva in November and December.

 Agrophylax basifulva, a tachinid fly, is a known parasitoid used in Fiji which has not been successfully used elsewhere because of difficulties in rearing sufficient numbers.
 Another unsuccessful potential biocontrol is the entomoparasitic nematode Steinernema feltiae.

 Other than that, hand picking and other traditional methods are used in many countries.